-There are two major parts to the system, which are charged separately:
+There are two major parts to the system, which are charged separately: To confirm your enrollment in the Columbia Univeristy Student Health Insurance Plan you may do so through SSOL.

-- A referral by a Medical Services or Mental Health Services clinician is required when seeking most non-emergency off-campus services.
-If a referral is not obtained prior to seeking most specialist services, in-network benefits will not be available under the Columbia Plan.
+- A referral by a Medical or Mental Health Services clinician is required when seeking most non-emergency off-campus services.
+If a referral is not obtained prior to seeking most specialist services, in-network benefits will not be available under the Plan.

 - The Student Health Service is also an annual plan, although fees are assessed per semester, with a portion of the fee due at the beginning of the fall semester, and the remainder of the fee due at the beginning of the spring semester.

-- If you switch from full-time to part-time during the spring semester, you will still be assessed the spring portion of the SHS fee, and will, of course, be entitled to all SHS services.
+- If you switch from full-time to part-time during the spring semester, you will still be assessed the spring portion of the HRSF fee, and will, of course, be entitled to all SHS services.

 - Although the insurance premium is charged by semester, enrollment is on an annual basis; students who have enrolled in the fall cannot drop the coverage during the spring semester even if their status switches from full-time to part-time.